geopla/improved-dollop/README.md

                 .thenCancel()
                 .verify();
 ````
 #### How to organize the Sink's
 Can't evaluate that on the sample project.
 Having dependency injection this
 might be resolved in a different way.
 For now, just
 - create a Sink in the service emitting values
 - use the `Sink.Many.asFlux()` to provide them to the consumer

-#### Testing an 'inner' service
+#### Testing a service in the event scenario
-An **inner service** is one that can be triggered only by an event from a Flux the service subscribes to.
-The subscribed consumer can be tested only by watching its behavior from the outside.
-The consumer needs
-to generate an event when executing successfully.

-TODO How to deal with exceptions thrown within the consumer?
+Assume the business logic has been tested already.
+We are interested only in a black box test:
+- set up the system into a state the service expects - usually a database
+- create a `Sink` and the event to be emitted by that `Sink`
+- create the service under test, passing the `Sink` as a (incoming) `Flux`
+- emit the event
+- subscribe the `StepVerifier` to the service outgoing `Flux`, expect, cancel and verify

-##### Testing that a service subscribes to a publisher
+#### Testing that a service subscribes to a publisher
-The scenario: A publisher (Flux) is passed in the service constructor.
-How to test that the service subscribes to
-that publisher?
-Looks like that can't be done with the `StepVerifier`?
-The only way to check the subscription seems
+Can't be done with the `StepVerifier` - at least I didn't succeed.
+A working trick is to use the
-to be using a mocked publisher instead?
+`doOnSubscribe()` method passing a consumer causing a side effect.
+Then just assert that one.

+#### TODOs
+- get a better understanding of `Sink` types and how to use them
+- dig into error handling
+- investigate deadlocks (is it possible like in the flatMap scenario with buffering schedulers?)